shedinnmarble/CSharp_N_Layer_Demo/README.md

 * Implement session module, Save session into Redis or Memcached
 * Integrate Spring AOP to monitor all the method call or permission check
 * Write Unit Test to fully test all the main methods
+* Implement a basic user information management function using Bootstrap etc.